 (ii) Pick up points

-While free transport is provided it may be necessary for pupils to walk a certain distance to the vehicle pick-up point.
-Walking distance in total including the distance from home to the pick-up point and from the drop-off point to the school in any one direction will not exceed the authorities’ limits (see above paragraph).
-It is the parent’s responsibility to ensure that their child arrives at the pick-up point in time.
-It is also the parent’s responsibility to ensure their child behaves in a safe and acceptable manner whilst boarding, travelling in and alighting from the vehicle.
+Where free transport is provided it may be necessary for pupils to walk a certain distance to the vehicle pick-up point.
+Walking distance in total, including the distance from home to the pick-up point and from the drop-off point to the school in any one direction, will not exceed the authorities’ limits (see above paragraph).
+It is the parent’s/carer’s responsibility to ensure that their child arrives at the pick-up point in time.
+It is also the parent’s/carer’s responsibility to ensure the child behaves in a safe and acceptable manner whilst boarding, travelling in and alighting from the vehicle.
 Misbehaviour could result in a loss of the right to free transport.